 Security Certifications Compliance Modes

 Your organization might be required to use only equipment and software complying with security standards established by the U.S. Department of Defense and global certification organizations.
-Firepower supports compliance with the following security certifications standards:
+The following security certifications standards are supported:

 Common Criteria (CC): a global standard established by the international Common Criteria Recognition Arrangement, defining properties for security products

 Unified Capabilities Approved Products List (UCAPL): a list of products meeting security requirements established by the U.S. Defense Information Systems Agency (DISA)

 The U.S. Government has changed the name of the Unified Capabilities Approved Products List (UCAPL) to the Department of Defense Information Network Approved Products List (DODIN APL).
 References to UCAPL in this documentation and the FMC web interface can be interpreted as references to DODIN APL.

 Federal Information Processing Standards (FIPS) 140: a requirements specification for encryption modules

 You can enable security certifications compliance in CC mode or UCAPL mode.
 Enabling security certifications compliance does not guarantee strict compliance with all requirements of the security mode selected.
 For more information on hardening procedures, refer to the guidelines for this product provided by the certifying entity.

 After you enable this setting, you cannot disable it.
 If you need to take an appliance out of CC or UCAPL mode, you must reimage.